SandrdaLi/squawk/README.md

 # Squawk

-A REST API to send emails to clients.
+A Spring-Boot application to send emails to clients.
 Utilizes AWS SES and can send 10,000 free emails in a day.
+The application is made up of 2 microservices, a Kafka server and a MySQL server which are all containerized using Docker.

 Pre-requisites
 1) AWS account